• HOME

 Small farmhouse bathroom remodel using Emtek brushed brass cabinet bar pulls.

 Emtek always delivers good quality finishes.
 These bar pulls are heavy and sold.
 They really added a higher-end look to the ready-made cabinet.
-I have found adding a good quality cabinet pull or knob will make a whole cabinet design.
+Adding a good quality cabinet pull or knob will make a whole cabinet design.
+They are a great brand when considering your farmhouse bathroom design.
+It was so exciting to see our small farmhouse bathroom ideas come together.
+The farmhouse-style bathroom is almost complete.

 Barn Door

-Now that the bathroom is finished and the new carpet is down in the bedroom all we needed was a little something special in the bedroom to set it apart and barn doors did the trick.
+Now that the bathroom is finished and the new carpet is down in the bedroom, all we needed was a little something special in the bedroom to set it apart, and barn doors did the trick.
+The sliding barn door makes the perfect entrance to a farmhouse style bathroom.

 Again Emtek with their quality products and gorgeous designs helped us pull off a trending look with two barn doors.